 Preparing for an MRI

 Preparing for an MRI scan requires wearing comfortable clothing and the removal of all metal accessories.
 Patient’s that have metal or electronic implants from prior surgery should consult with their physician prior to scheduling an MRI for safety concerns.
 In the scenario where the implant is MRI safe, the patient should provide the MRI technologist with the implant card for more implant specific MRI safety recommendations from the provider.
 For certain MRI procedure fasting for at least 4 hours may be required.
 If the procedure requires fasting, you will be notified during the scheduling process.
 If you are in need of an MRI in Orlando contact you physician to receive a referral.
-Once you have received the referral contact a diagnostic imaging center that provides MRI near you to schedule your exam.
+Once you have received the referral contact a diagnostic MRI center that provides MRI service near you to schedule your exam.